NAL-i5K/GFF3toolkit/docs/FAQ.md

 # FAQ

+## Q: The gff3_fix program fails with KeyError: 'ID'.

+Note that the gff3_fix program requires that all features contain an ID attribute.
+You can use lib/gff3_ID_generator.py to generate IDs if your gff3 file does not have them for every feature.

 ## Q: When installing, the program fails with following message: `ImportError: No module named wheel.bdist_wheel`.

 Since 1.4.2, we use [wheel](https://pythonwheels.com/) to build our python package.
 This error message means that you don't have [wheel](https://pythonwheels.com/) on your machine.
 Use `pip install wheel` to install it first.